What is the Residual Value?

 The first and foremost option for the assets with the lower value is to undergo a no residual value calculation.
 Here an assumption is made that these assets have no value at the end of their use date.
 This is preferred by many accountants as this helps in simplifying the calculation of depreciation.
 This is a very efficient method for those assets whose amount of any value comes much below the predetermined threshold level.
 But the final amount of depreciation which comes by following this method is higher than the times when residual value is taken into account.

 #2 – Comparables

-The second approach is Comparables when the residual value is calculated at all is compared to the residual value of comparable assets which are traded in a well-organized market.
+The second approach is comparables when the residual value is calculated at all is compared to the value of comparable assets which are traded in a well-organized market.
 It is the most defensible approach which is used.
-For example, if there is a considerably big market in used cars then this can be used as the basis for calculation of residual value for a similar type of cars.
+For example, if there is a considerably big market in used cars then this can be used as the basis for the calculation of residual value for a similar type of cars.

 #3 – Policy

 The third one is Policy.
 There can be a company policy that the residual value of all assets which come under a certain class is always taken to be the same.
 This approach cannot be termed as defensible since the policy derived value can be higher than the market value, and using this method will reduce the depreciation expense for a business.
 So this approach is not followed until and unless the policy based values are kept at a very conservative

 Residual Value Video